Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 - ``Foo ::= (n: UInt16) (bars: Byteⁿ)``

-  - Denotes the serialization of the type ``Foo``, which starts with an unsigned 16-bit Integer, ``n``, which describes the number of bytes used to represent ``bars``.
+  - Denotes the serialization of the type ``Foo``, which starts with an unsigned 16-bit big-endian integer, ``n``, which describes the number of bytes used to represent ``bars``.
 So if ``n == 100``, then ``bars`` is represented with ``100`` bytes.

 Transactions
 ============

+.. _grpc-send-transaction:

 .. function:: SendTransaction(networkId, payload) -> Bool

    Send a transaction to the given network.
+   The node will do basic transaction validation, such as signature checks and account nonce checks, and if these fail, the call will return a gRPC error.
-See more information about the payload in the :ref:`grpc-transaction-encoding` section.
+   The payload is in binary encoding, read more in the :ref:`grpc-transaction-encoding` section.

-   :param Int32 networkId: The network that the transaction should be sent to (default is 100).
+   :param Int32 networkId: The network that the transaction should be sent to
+                           (only ``100`` is currently supported).
    :param payload: Binary encoding of the transaction payload.
    :type payload: |grpc-block-item|_
    :returns: Whether the transaction succeeded.